 Further refinement has made DNA sequencing more efficient.
-It became efficient enough that in 1985 Robert Sinsheimer convened a meeting of a number of biologists active in genetics and gene mapping.
+It became efficient enough that in 1985 Robert Sinsheimer convened a meeting of several biologists active in genetics and gene mapping.
 Out of this meeting came a proposal to sequence the entire three billion base pairs of the human genome.
-This was equivalent at the time of proposing a mission to the moon, technically possible, but with unpredictable value.
-The initial cost of the project was estimated to be $10 a base pair or a staggering 30 billion dollars.
+This project was equivalent at the time of proposing a mission to the moon, technically possible but with an unpredictable value.
+Scientists estimated the project's initial cost to be $10 a base pair or a staggering 30 billion dollars.
 There was resistance from a significant portion of the scientific community, fearing that the project would siphon funds away from other worthy scientific projects.
 However, the clarity of the goal ignited the imagination of Congress and the public, creating unstoppable momentum for the project.
-After about a decade of effort, a preliminary draft of the entire genome was released in the spring of 2001, earlier than projected and dramatically under budget.
+After a decade of effort, a preliminary draft of the entire genome was released in the spring of 2001, earlier than projected and dramatically under budget.
 The project itself drove the development of sequencing technology, allowing the determination of millions of base pairs of sequence.
-Due to advances in DNA sequencing technology costs have dropped to far below a fraction of a penny per base at large sequencing facilities.
+Due to advances in DNA sequencing technology, costs have dropped to far below a fraction of a penny per base at large sequencing facilities.

-Along with the human genome, hundreds of other organisms have already been sequenced and there will be thousands of sequenced genomes before the decade is out.
+Due to the easy of DNA sequencing there are now thousands of sequenced genomes.
 These include the genomes of many pathogenic bacteria, the mouse, the fruit fly and the nematode Caenorhabditis elegans, the last being an experimental model for development in eukaryotes.
-The analysis and application of this sequence data to investigate biological problems has resulted in the development of the field of of genomics and bioinformatics.
-In their infancy, these fields are already producing astonishing findings that are accelerating the progress of fields such as evolutionary biology, immunology, bacterial pathology, bacterial physiology and cancer treatment.
+The use of sequence data to investigate biological problems has resulted in the development of the fields of genomics and bioinformatics.
+In their infancy, these fields are already producing astonishing findings that accelerate the progress of evolutionary biology, immunology, bacterial pathology, bacterial physiology, and cancer treatment.
 Table 1.8 lists important events in understanding the genome.